Jake Suddaby got an an internship with Save the Children after volunteering with us and attending several RedR courses.

 The RedR Affiliate status has been designed specifically for those individuals looking to use their professional experience within the humanitarian sector.

 The programme provides the support and guidance needed to develop a humanitarian career and gain the field experience required to become a RedR Member.
-The benefits of becoming an Affilate include access to the RedR Members network, training discounts, and the chance to be mentored by an experienced RedR Member.
+The benefits of becoming an Affiliate include access to the RedR Members' network, training discounts, and the chance to be mentored by an experienced RedR Member.

-All Affiliates must have 3 years professional experience in a role with transferable skills to the humanitarian sector; a strong humanitarian commitment; and provide references.
-Please note that we're currently piloting this opportunity and are only accepting applications from EU countries.
-To find our more contact our Affiliates team.
+All Affiliates must have 3 years professional experience in a role with transferable skills to the humanitarian sector; a strong humanitarian commitment; and undertake a short recruitment process.
+To find out more, visit the Affiliates section of the website contact our membership team.